Visiting Faculty Fellowship

 We invite applications for the William S. Vaughn Visiting Fellowship from scholars in all disciplines whose lively presence will help to focus our work and stimulate discussions.
-We anticipate that the successful applicant will have completed the terminal degree in her/his field at the time of application and will have a record of scholarly publications, research, or creative expression.
+The successful applicant will have completed the terminal degree in her/his field at the time of application and will have a record of scholarly publications, research, or creative expression.
 The seminar will meet regularly and will also allow the Visiting Fellow ample time to pursue a major research project.
 The combined interests of the Visiting Fellow and the Vanderbilt Faculty Fellows will determine the form and content of seminar discussions.

-The Visiting Fellow is provided with a spacious office within the Warren Center's own building.
-The fellowship pays a stipend of up to $50,000 and provides $2000 in moving expenses.
+The Visiting Fellow is provided with a spacious office within the Center’s own building.
+The fellowship pays a stipend of up to $50,000 and provides $2,000 in moving expenses.
 Application materials may be downloaded from our website: vanderbilt.edu/rpw_center.
-Complete applications must be submitted by January 18, 2016.
+Complete applications must be submitted by January 19, 2018.

 For more information please contact: